 Complementary to strengthening state structures, stability in Afghanistan is pursued by supporting civil society.
 This includes promoting the rights of women, children and young people (e.g. in cooperation with Medica Mondiale or Save the Children).
 Approaches that contribute directly to a peace and reconciliation process in Afghanistan also receive support.

 Robust livelihoods are also crucial for stability in Afghanistan.
 In addition to projects targeting the development of basic infrastructure (administrative buildings and hospitals), the Federal Government promotes the rehabilitation of urban infrastructure in Kabul (the Gardens of Babur, Chihilsitoon Garden).
 Similarly, the areas bordering Pakistan, Tajikistan and Iran are specifically supported through infrastructure projects that will not only improve the quality of life in the region but will also foster cross-border cooperation and economic development.

 Internally displaced persons in Afghanistan are trained in crafts and supported in building their own houses with local resources.
 Local authorities receive training in conflict-sensitivity and in the fair treatment of newcomers to avoid conflict between refugee and host communities.

-For more information about our work in the priority area of health and humanitarian services, please see the project descriptions and the ‘Stories’ section.
+You can find detailed information about our work in the priority area of stabilisation in the project descriptions and the ‘Stories’ section.